SrS2225a/plasma-news-widget/README.md

 # Plasma News Widget

 ## Overview
-The Plasma News Widget is a lightweight plasmoid that fetches and displays news articles from RSS feeds.
+The Plasma News Widget is a lightweight plasmoid that fetches and displays news articles from the internet using RSS feeds.
 While designed primarily for news, it supports any valid RSS feed.

 ## Features
 - Fetches news articles from specified RSS feeds.